 Employment data are derived from the Quarterly Census of Employment and Wages, provided by the Bureau of Labor Statistics and imputed where necessary.
-Data are updated through 2019Q3 with preliminary estimates updated to 2020Q1.
+Data are updated through 2021Q4 with preliminary estimates updated to 2022Q1.

-Sectors in the Albuquerque, NM MSA with the highest average wages per worker are Professional, Scientific, and Technical Services (\$81,968), Utilities (\$79,651), and Management of Companies and Enterprises (\$73,855).
-Regional sectors with the best job growth (or most moderate job losses) over the last 5 years are Health Care and Social Assistance (+7,100 jobs), Construction (+4,679), and Professional, Scientific, and Technical Services (+4,280).
+Sectors in the Albuquerque, NM MSA with the highest average wages per worker are Management of Companies and Enterprises (\$93,102), Professional, Scientific, and Technical Services (\$91,404), and Utilities (\$84,499).
+Regional sectors with the best job growth (or most moderate job losses) over the last 5 years are Professional, Scientific, and Technical Services (+3,776 jobs), Construction (+3,692), and Transportation and Warehousing (+2,722).

-Over the next 1 year, employment in the Albuquerque, NM MSA is projected to contract by 247 jobs.
-The fastest growing sector in the region is expected to be Health Care and Social Assistance with a +1.1% year-over-year rate of growth.
-The strongest forecast by number of jobs over this period is expected for Health Care and Social Assistance (+818 jobs), Accommodation and Food Services (+116), and Construction (+92).
+Over the next 1 year, employment in the Albuquerque, NM MSA is projected to expand by 1,514 jobs.
+The fastest growing sector in the region is expected to be Arts, Entertainment, and Recreation with a +2.8% year-over-year rate of growth.
+The strongest forecast by number of jobs over this period is expected for Health Care and Social Assistance (+772 jobs), Accommodation and Food Services (+671), and Arts, Entertainment, and Recreation (+235).